 Erle Loran - art professor at U. C. Berkeley.

-Cezanne’s Composition: Analyses of His Form with Diagrams and Photographs of his Motifs, is based upon the research Loran conducted during the three years he lived in Cézanne’s studio in Aix en Provence, where he photographed motifs of Cezanne's paintings and analyzed the way Cezanne altered the paintings to produce an acceptable composition.
+Cézanne’s Composition: Analyses of His Form with Diagrams and Photographs of his Motifs, is based upon the research Loran conducted during the three years he lived in Cézanne’s studio in Aix en Provence, where he photographed subjects of Cézanne’s paintings, and analyzed how Cézanne altered the paintings to produce an acceptable composition.
 In my freshman year I bought and read the first of many copies of his book.
-I am still giving copies to friends.
+I still give copies to friends.

-I learned a great deal about art and painting in Mr. Loran's classes.
-He was a living connection to the beginnings of Abstract Expressionism and the Bay Area art and cultural scene that I experienced in the 1960's.
+Mr. Loran provided a personal connection to the Abstract Expressionism, and to the Bay Area art and cultural scene that I experienced in the 1960’s.
 (See Landauer, The San Francisco School of Abstract Expressionism.)